PineCookie/lora-scripts/README.md

 #### Train

-Training script `train.sh` **will not** activate the environment for you.
-You should activate it first.
+The training script `train.sh` **will not** activate the environment for you.
+Activate it first.

 ```sh
 source .venv/bin/activate
 ```

-Edit `train.sh`, and run it.
+Edit `train.sh`, then run it.

 #### TensorBoard

-Run `tensorboard.ps1` will start TensorBoard at http://localhost:6006/
+Run `tensorboard.ps1` to start TensorBoard at http://localhost:6006/

 ## Program arguments